pagkly/Zed/Investopedia3/Kiddie Tax Definition.md

 ## How the Kiddie Tax Works

-The kiddie tax is a tax imposed on individuals under a certain age (under 19 years old, and full-time students age 19-23 years old) whose investment and [unearned income](https://www.investopedia.com/terms/u/unearnedincome.asp) is higher than an annually determined threshold.
+The kiddie tax is a tax imposed on individuals under a certain age (under 19 years old, and full-time students age 19-23 years old) whose investment and [[unearned income]](https://www.investopedia.com/terms/u/unearnedincome.asp) is higher than an annually determined threshold.

-This rule is designed to prevent parents from exploiting a [tax loophole](https://www.investopedia.com/terms/l/loophole.asp) where their children are given large gifts of stock.
-In this case, the child would then [realize any gains](https://www.investopedia.com/terms/r/realizedprofit.asp) from the investments and would be taxed at a far lower rate compared to the rate the guardians face for their realized stock gains.
+This rule is designed to prevent parents from exploiting a [[tax loophole]](https://www.investopedia.com/terms/l/loophole.asp) where their children are given large gifts of stock.
+In this case, the child would then [[realize any gains]](https://www.investopedia.com/terms/r/realizedprofit.asp) from the investments and would be taxed at a far lower rate compared to the rate the guardians face for their realized stock gains.

-Under the kiddie tax law, all unearned income over the threshold is taxed at the parent’s marginal income [tax rate](https://www.investopedia.com/terms/t/taxrate.asp) rather than the child’s tax rate.
-In 2020, unearned income under $1,100 qualifies for the [standard deduction](https://www.investopedia.com/terms/s/standarddeduction.asp), the next $1,100 is taxed at the child’s tax rate, which is very low, sometimes zero percent, and then anything in excess of $2,200 is taxed at the guardian’s tax rate, which could be as high as 37%.
+Under the kiddie tax law, all unearned income over the threshold is taxed at the parent’s marginal income [[tax rate]](https://www.investopedia.com/terms/t/taxrate.asp) rather than the child’s tax rate.
+In 2020, unearned income under $1,100 qualifies for the [[standard deduction]](https://www.investopedia.com/terms/s/standarddeduction.asp), the next $1,100 is taxed at the child’s tax rate, which is very low, sometimes zero percent, and then anything in excess of $2,200 is taxed at the guardian’s tax rate, which could be as high as 37%.

 ### Who and What the Kiddie Tax Applies To

-As of 2020, the kiddie tax applies to all children aged 19 and under, as well as children who are dependent [full-time students](https://www.investopedia.com/terms/f/fulltimestudent.asp) between the ages of 19 and 23.
-It does not apply, however, to children under these ages who are married and file [joint tax returns](https://www.investopedia.com/terms/j/jointreturn.asp).
+As of 2020, the kiddie tax applies to all children aged 19 and under, as well as children who are dependent [[full-time students]](https://www.investopedia.com/terms/f/fulltimestudent.asp) between the ages of 19 and 23.
+It does not apply, however, to children under these ages who are married and file [[joint tax returns]](https://www.investopedia.com/terms/j/jointreturn.asp).

 The kiddie tax includes unearned income a child receives: interest, dividends, capital gains, rent, and royalties.
 Any salary or wages the child earns is not subject to the kiddie tax.